-We engage with stakeholders in a variety of ways in order to better understand their interests, concerns and goals, including townhall meetings, public consultations, and surveys for customers and operations.
-These efforts help us identify high-impact, high-interest issues (or material issues) that drive everything from the development of our sustainability strategy to decisions about what we report on and how we set public commitments.
-As part of the Global Reporting Initiative (GRI) reporting process, Resolute has also conducted targeted stakeholder outreach to better understand the sustainability issues of material importance to the company and how stakeholders perceive we manage these issues.
+Resolute engages with stakeholders in a variety of ways in order to better understand their interests, concerns and goals, including townhall meetings, public consultations and surveys.
+These efforts help us identify high-impact, high-interest issues – what we call shared priorities – to drive everything from the development of our sustainability strategy to decisions about what we report and how we set public commitments.

 Sustainability Oversight and Commitments

-The sustainability committee is a cross-functional group of senior managers from sales and human resources to purchasing, engineering and environment, among other departments.
+The sustainability committee is a cross-functional group of senior managers from sales and human resources to procurement, operations and environment, among other departments.
 It is accountable to the executive team and chaired by the vice president, corporate communications, sustainability and government affairs.
-The committee’s mandate is to recommend strategies, set goals and measure results, oversee reporting and communications, ensure continuous improvement, and assess stakeholder expectations and sustainability trends.
+The committee’s mandate, outlined in the committee charter, is to recommend strategies, set goals and measure results, oversee reporting and communications, ensure continuous improvement, and assess stakeholder expectations and sustainability trends.
 The committee is also charged with providing project oversight on the company’s key sustainability commitments.

 For more information on our carbon committee, visit our Climate Change and Energy page.